Health and Longevity Course for Dogs Chapter 6

 - The nutrient cycle in nature is broken

 - Vitamins are vital for good health and life

-- Most vitamins on the market are synthetically made
+- Most vitamins on the market are synthetic

 - Synthetic vitamins are 'the plastic apples' of the vitamin industry that cause stomach upsets and imbalances.